ExpediaGroup/adaptive-alerting/docs/architecture.md

 we can use external ML platforms and frameworks (e.g., TensorFlow, MXNet, Keras) to train models as well as using trainers that ship with Adaptive Alerting.

-Users can also train [custom outlier detection models](custom-od-models.md).
+Users can also train [custom anomaly detection models](custom-od-models.md).

 ## Model Selection and Hyperparameter Optimization